 To create a Taxonomy Category record:

-1. In the Meridium APM Framework, on the main menu, click the New button.

-2. In the list, select Taxonomy Category, and click OK.
+- In the Meridium APM Framework, on the main menu, click the New button.
+The Select Family dialog box appears. - 2.
+In the list, select Taxonomy Category, and click OK.

 A new Taxonomy Category record appears in the Record Manager.